Skip to main content

 CRE FinOps

-The natural breakpoint is where the math starts, but the dispute is almost always about what counts as gross sales and whether the breakpoint was set correctly in the first place.
+The natural breakpoint is where the math starts.
+The dispute is almost always about what counts as gross sales and whether the breakpoint was set right.

 Read Post